-The following principles are used by Fairwork to assess the working conditions behind the development and deployment AI systems in the context of an employment relation.
+The following principles were used by Fairwork to assess the working conditions behind the development and deployment AI systems in the context of an employment relation.
 Last updated on 27 July 2023, they build on the previous AI for Fair Work principles established by the GPAI in 2022.
+The current version of the principles can be found here.

 To achieve this point, the employer takes appropriate steps to ensure ALL of the following: